So Many Partings (clip 1)

-Clearances (primary): Discuss the emotions shown in the film as well as the sentimentalisation of emigration and exile.
+Discuss the emotions shown in the film as well as the ways emigration is sentimentalised.

-Moving Image Education: Watch the film without the sound and try to work out what the film is about.
-Then watch the film again with sound and ask whether there the words contradict the images in any way.
+Watch the film without the sound and try to work out what the film is about.
+Then watch the film again with sound and discuss why these words and sounds were chosen.

 |Resource Rights Holder||Courtesy of Scottish Television|